 If, and to the extent that, you are a Candidate or Participant, we rely on you to provide us with complete and accurate Personal Data about you, so that we can provide appropriate services to you and to our Clients.

 If, and to the extent that, you are a Source, we rely on you to ensure that you are lawfully able to disclose Personal Data to us, as set out in this Statement.

 13) Contact details

-Perrett Laver has designated our Chief Operations Officer as our Data Compliance Officer (DCO), the key accountable individual for all data protection issues and queries.
+Perrett Laver has a designated Data Compliance Officer (DCO), the key accountable individual for all data protection issues and queries.

 If you have any comments, questions or concerns about any of the information in this Statement, or any other issues relating to the processing of Personal Data by Perrett Laver, please contact: